 At present, more than 100 non-European states are Parties to Council of Europe treaties or participants in other Council of Europe instruments.
 A number of non-European states also have institutionalised bilateral relations with the Council of Europe’s Committee of Ministers, Parliamentary Assembly and/or Congress.
-Observer status is the only available status open, at Committee of Ministers’ level, for non-member states which cannot become members.
+Observer status is the only available status open, at Committee of Ministers’ level, for non-European states which cannot become members.

 In addition, the Council of Europe has relations with around 100 international organisations/international bodies.
 Most of these relations are based on framework co-operation agreements and/or various sectoral agreements with their individual components.
-Amongst all these international organisations, the EU, the OSCE and the UN remain Council of Europe key partners.
+Amongst all these international organisations, the EU, the UN and the OSCE remain Council of Europe key partners.

 The Directorate of Political Affairs and External Relations (DPAER) has an overall responsibility for cooperation with other international organisations and non-members States and is the main contact point for the Council of Europe external partners.
 It assists and advises the Secretary General and the Organisation’s statutory organs, other bodies and Secretariat departments on issues affecting the Council of Europe’s external relations.